34 years ago - Mera is born the princess of Xebel, an alternate dimension created thousands of years ago to imprison Atlantis's ancient enemies.

 5 years ago - 29-year-old Mera recovers inside her tomb, and attacks Atlantis in a blind rage at the loss of her child, until she discovers that he is alive.
 She goes into seclusion, quietly serving the people of Atlantis in penitence.

 now - 34-year-old Mera finds evidence that her home dimension is preparing to invade.
+She & Arthur Curry cross the barrier into Xebel to try to stop them.

 As the long-time love interest of one of the most constantly changing characters in DC, Mera has obviously undergone quite a few changes herself.
 Crafting a definitive story for her has depended largely on first nailing down exactly what we want Aquaman's story to be, but once that was done we were able to find some really wonderful stuff to build on.
 The core of her story comes from understanding that, while Mera is the love of Aquaman's life, she's also often also depicted as a truly tragic figure; a Guinevere to his King Arthur.
 At times, she's even almost an antagonist.
 Telling her story means finding the balance between her place at his side, and at his throat.